EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 - Resources would be hosted under an existing project, and a new scope tag would be added for the purposes of resource filtering.
-- Since the resources are still hosted under an existing project, the resources would still be subject to the rules/roles of that project such as project controller user memberships.
+- Since the resources are still hosted under an existing project, the new resources would still be subject to the rules of the existing project, such as site certification status changes and project controlled user memberships.
 - The resources could be filtered using the new scope tag, but this scope tag would not strictly represent a project, rather a sub-grouping under the existing project, e.g.